-The first quarter of 2016 has come and gone, and that means one thing: the spring selling season is finally here.
-But with millennials and first-time homebuyers expected to make up a large portion of buyers this year, how can sellers be sure to capitalize on their participation?
+While the Coronavirus has certainly changed the way buyers and sellers view the real estate landscape, the most coveted home features remain unchanged.
+That said, millennials and first-time homebuyers are expected to make up a large portion of buyers for the rest of 2020.
+Consequently, how can sellers be sure to capitalize on their participation?
 What, for that matter, can homeowners do to be sure that their properties sell this year?
 And finally: What features are most important to homebuyers?

-If you are looking to take advantage of the spring real estate market but aren’t quite sure which angle to take, here is a list of the five most likely amenities first-time homebuyers are going to prioritize:
+If you are looking to take advantage of the 2020 real estate market, but aren’t quite sure which angle to take, here is a list of the 10 most likely amenities first-time homebuyers are going to prioritize:

 What do new homebuyers want?
 The answer is simple: updated kitchens and bathrooms.
-Millennials and first-time homebuyers have made their intentions known; updated kitchens and baths are a must.
-According to a recent survey conducted by Metropolitan Regional Information Systems Inc., 81 percent of respondents recognized updated kitchens and bathrooms as the most important feature when considering whether or not to purchase a home this spring.
+Millennials and first-time homebuyers have made their intentions known.
+Updated kitchens and baths are a must.
+According to a recent survey conducted by Metropolitan Regional Information Systems Inc., 81 percent of respondents recognized updated kitchens and bathrooms as the most important feature when considering whether or not to purchase a home.

 If your budget warrants it, I highly recommend upgrading your kitchen and bathrooms.
 In the latest Cost Vs. Value report issued by Remodeling.com, both kitchen and bathroom remodels have become synonymous with some of the highest ROI projects.
 What’s more, you don’t need to break the bank to attract first-time homebuyers.

 The key is to search comparables and make just enough improvements to stand out from the competition.
 Remember, there is no need to conduct a $100,000 kitchen remodel in a neighborhood where homes are only selling for $250,000.
 However, I do recommend upgrading your kitchen to the point it is slightly better then those within a close proximity.